meteor/meteor/content/ui-ux.md

  4. You know exactly what dependencies you need to provide for them to work in different environments.

  There's also an even more restricted type of reusable component, a "pure" component, which does not have any internal state.
-For instance in the Todos app, the `todosItem` template decides what to render solely based on its arguments.
+For instance in the Todos app, the `Todos_item` template decides what to render solely based on its arguments.
 Pure components are even easier to reason about and test than reusable ones and so should be preferred wherever possible.

 <h3 id="global-stores">Global data stores</h3>